 Do portable solar panels actually work?

-A portable solar setup is a great way to use the sun’s natural energy.
-It’s perfect for powering small devices when you’re on the go but don’t expect it to fully charge any device like a cell phone or GPS locator.
+Portable solar chargers are a great way to use the sun’s natural energy.
+It’s perfect for powering small devices when you’re on the go but you shouldn’t expect it to fully charge any device like a cell phone or GPS locator.

 Are your devices trickle-charge compatible?